A Walking Wonders Art Tour of Hastings Heretaunga

 201 Eastbourne Street East, Hastings

-On Eastbourne Street, Cinzah Merkens has designed and executed an impressive mural Te haaro o te Kaahu ki tuawhakarere, a piece that weaves together Hawke’s Bay's agriculture, nature and ancestral roots.
-In an alley off Eastbourne Street, there is another piece of art worth your while, a portrait of Omahu-born internationally recognised artist George Nuku, commissioned by Poihakena Ngawati (also known as TECHS).
+On Eastbourne Street, Cinzah Merkens has designed and executed the impressive mural Te Haaro o te Kaahu ki tuawhakarere, a piece that weaves together Hawke’s Bay's agriculture, nature and ancestral roots.
+In an alley off Eastbourne Street, there is another piece of art worth your while, a portrait of Omahu-born, internationally recognised artist George Nuku, commissioned by Poihakena Ngawati (also known as TECHS).

-Head via Heretaunga Street past the Leaf Lights, a series of artistic pedestrian lights created by David Trubridge that reflect the trees and orchards of the Heretaunga Plains to Market Street, where opposite Bunnings lies a vibrant, botanical mural, cleverly designed by George Rose.
+Next, head west along Heretaunga Street to Leaf Lights, a series of artistic pedestrian lights created by David Trubridge that reflect the trees and orchards of the Heretaunga Plains, before turning down Market Street where opposite Bunnings lies a vibrant, botanical mural, cleverly designed by George Rose.

 Stop in at Brave Brewing Co. for some well-deserved food and craft beer.
-A fun and relaxed brewery and taphouse, Brave Brewing is home to some of the country’s finest craft beer (the Tigermilk IPA is popular nation-wide) and some stellar hot-dogs, burgers and snacks that hit the spot.
+A fun and relaxed brewery and taphouse, Brave Brewing is home to some of the country’s finest beer (the Tigermilk IPA is popular nationwide) and some stellar hot dogs, burgers and snacks that always hit the spot.

-Once re-energised, the surrounding Tribune precinct is a lively development housing a number of interesting and innovative eateries and stores, including much-loved hand-brand Real World, and homeware-meets-furniture shop Kindred Road.
+Once re-energised, the surrounding Tribune precinct is a lively development housing a number of interesting and innovative eateries and stores, including much-loved hand-care brand Real World and homeware-meets-furniture shop Kindred Road.

-Finish off the evening at Cellar 495, housed in the Municipal Building, a wine bar that also operates as a bistro, tasting room and wine shop before or after your pre-booked show at Toitoi, the perfect way to round out a day of exploring the arts scene Hastings has to offer.
+Finish off the evening at Cellar 495 in the Municipal Building, a wine bar that also operates as a bistro, tasting room and wine shop, before or after your pre-booked show at Toitoi; the perfect way to round out a day of exploring the arts scene of Hastings.

 Neat Hastings Places